automaited/automaited-python/README.md

 ## Usage

 Define the target model you want to populate and pass it with the PDF that you want to process into the `.extract_model()` method.
+Your first 1000 documents are free, just make sure to replace your email in the `API_KEY`.
+You will receive a verification mail with a link after running your extraction for the first time.
+The first run will fail, becuase your email (defined in your api key) isn't verified yet.
+After verification you can re-run your script and it should work.
 Here is an example:

 ```python
 from datetime import date